Converting the Witchwarper to PF1: Paradigm Shifts (Part 8)

 As a standard action, you can target one creature within 100 feet and tear back the veils of all worlds, overwhelming the target with a bewildering phantasmagoria.
 This causes the creature to gain the stunned condition for 3 rounds unless it succeeds at a Will saving throw.
 This is a mind-affecting effect.
 Once you’ve targeted a creature with this paradigm shift, you can’t target that creature with this paradigm shift again for 24 hours.

 BROUGHT TO YOU BY MY PATRONS!

 I have a Patreon.
 This post would not exist without its support.
 If you’d like to see more Pathfinder 1st edition options, join for just a few bucks and month and let me know!

-Posted on April 14, 2022, in Game Design, Pathfinder Development and tagged Base Classes, Development, Fantasy Starfinder, Fantasy Witchwarper, Game Design, gaming, Geekery, Pathfinder, PC Options.
+Posted on April 14, 2022, in Game Design, Pathfinder Development and tagged Base Classes, Development, Fantasy Starfinder, Fantasy Witchwarper, Game Design, gaming, Geekery, Pathfinder First Edition, PC Options.
 Bookmark the permalink.
 Leave a comment.